Essay on Demonetization in 100 and 400 Words

 FAQs

-Q.1 What is demonetisation in 100 words?
+Q.1 What is a demonetization essay in English?

 Ans: The scrapping of the currency by the government from being used illegally is called demonetization.
 The currency, after being demonetized by the government, instantly turns to scrap and loses its market value.
 After demonetization, new currency is issued by the government thus replacing the old one.